gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

    |          ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ attacker-controlled input in run step
 ```

-Add it to your pre-commit hooks to catch issues before they're pushed:
+Add it to your pre-commit hooks to catch issues before they are pushed:

 ```yaml
 # .pre-commit-config.yaml